 10 anti-waste tips in collective catering

-In France, 10 million tonnes of food are thrown away each year, including 2.8 tonnes in collective catering.
-However, there are many anti-waste tips to overcome this.
+In France, 10 million tons of food are thrown away each year, including 2.8 tons in institutional catering.
+Yet, there are many ways to reduce food waste and address this issue.

-This waste means so many foodstuffs that can be reused or revalorized but also and above all avoided.
-And avoiding this waste also means saving money, reducing the carbon footprint of your restaurant and complying with new laws (EGAlim, AGEC and Garot).
-We have therefore listed our 10 best tips for reducing food waste in the long term.
+This waste represents food that could be reused or repurposed, but also, and most importantly, avoided altogether.
+Avoiding this waste also means saving money, reducing your restaurant's carbon footprint, and complying with new regulations (EGAlim, AGEC, and Garot).
+We've therefore compiled our 10 best tips for reducing food waste in the long term.

-These recommendations aim not only to minimize waste, but also to encourage concrete changes in the habits of guests and catering staff.
+These recommendations aim not only to minimize waste, but also to encourage concrete changes in the habits of diners and catering staff.

-These tools allow a better understanding of waste thanks to precise data on the appreciation of guests.
-This data can then be used to take concrete measures adapted to the case of each restaurant.
+These tools allow for a better understanding of food waste thanks to precise data on diner feedback.
+This data can then be used to take concrete measures tailored to each restaurant's specific situation.

-To get started with this diagnosis, our white paper provides the basics of diagnosing food waste in restaurants.
+To get this diagnosis off to a good start, our white paper provides the basics of food waste diagnosis in catering.

 We invite you to discover it right here ⬇️

-Portions vary depending on the age, physical activity, size, but also the eating habits of your guests.
-For example, for an adult/teenager, we recommend a portion of meat between 80 and 100 grams per day, whereas for a child in elementary school the portion will be more like 60 grams.
-The gap is even greater with a nursery school student who will instead need a 40g portion of meat per day.
+Portion sizes vary depending on age, physical activity, height, and also the eating habits of your guests.
+For example, for an adult/teenager, a portion of meat between 80 and 100 grams per day is recommended, while for a primary school child the portion will be closer to 60 grams.
+The difference is even greater with a preschooler who will need a portion of meat of around 40 grams per day.

-These recommendations are those of the GEM-RCN (Collective catering and nutrition market study group) whose mission is to improve the nutritional quality of meals served in communities.
-The GEM-RCN recommendations also recommend nutritional objectives depending on the guests, recommendations for the different types of collective catering establishments (school, prison, elderly, etc.) but also advice for improving menus.
+These recommendations come from the GEM-RCN (Study Group on Institutional Catering and Nutrition Markets), whose mission is to improve the nutritional quality of meals served in institutional settings.
+The GEM-RCN recommendations also advocate nutritional objectives based on the diners, recommendations for different types of institutional catering establishments (schools, prisons, senior citizens' facilities, etc.), and advice for improving menus.

-Promoting better products also means increasing guest satisfaction and reducing food waste.
+Promoting better products also increases customer satisfaction and reduces food waste.

-Since January 1, 2022, the Egalim law requires that collective catering offers at least 50% sustainable products, including 20% organic.
-Favoring local and seasonal products meets this law and offers better quality products to guests while reducing the environmental footprint thanks to short circuits.
-Buying local also allows you to use products rejected by large retail chains, providing a wider variety and supporting local farmers.
+Since January 1, 2022, the Egalim law requires that institutional catering services offer at least 50% sustainable products, including 20% organic.
+Prioritizing local and seasonal products complies with this law and provides diners with higher-quality food while reducing the environmental footprint through short supply chains.
+Buying local also allows for the use of products rejected by large retail chains, thus offering a wider variety and supporting local farmers.

-Tip #4: Train teams on food waste issues
+Tip #4: Train teams on the issues surrounding food waste

-Training kitchen teams, but also external teams, such as supervisors, caregivers or companions, is essential in the process of reducing food waste.
-They are in fact the first players in the chain and therefore have an immediate effect on the impact of food waste.
-Both in their abilities to raise awareness and influence diners, but also intervene in the management of service and food waste.
+Training kitchen staff, as well as external teams such as supervisors, caregivers, and support staff, is essential in the process of reducing food waste.
+They are, in fact, the first actors in the chain and therefore have an immediate impact on the effects of food waste.
+This is due both to their ability to raise awareness and influence diners, and to their involvement in managing service and food waste.

-For this, many organizations offering training exist.
-In particular, they allow people to have a broad point of view on the problem of food waste and to become familiar with all its issues.
+To this end, numerous organizations offer training programs.
+These programs allow individuals to gain a broad perspective on the problem of food waste and to become familiar with all its implications.

 It is also possible to raise awareness through visual aids displayed in kitchens.